abreumatheus/TechStartPro/README.md

 ... and that's it!

+You can now access the application and full API documentation at `http://localhost:8000/`.

 ## Importing Categories

 You can import categories from a csv file.
 The csv file has to follow the structure shown bellow.